 3. Because It Is Useful & Network Effect

-Bitcoin is very useful to bypass any intermediary and transact freely.
-It is the most efficient way of engaging in p2p transactions without a significant lag as you only need to wait for 40-60 mints for your transaction to arrive.
+Bitcoin is very useful for bypassing any intermediary and transacting freely.
+It is the most efficient way of engaging in p2p transactions without a significant lag, as you only need to wait 40-60 minutes for your transaction to arrive.
 (I know the fees has been rising and transactions being delayed but have patience as we are slowly adopting Segwit and Lightning networks)

 Now think if there is one fax machine in each country.
 Countries can receive a fax.